BaldOracle/Note-Taker/README.md

 ## Usage

-To start the application, run npm start and navigate to http://localhost:3001 in your web browser.

 To create a new note, click the pencil icon in the top-right corner of the page.
 Enter a title and text for your note and click the save icon.

 To view a saved note, click on the note in the left-hand column.
 To delete a note, click the trash can icon next to the note in the left-hand column.